smacdo/squirrel/README.md

 demo scene!

 # TODO
-- wasm output is too dark on account of backbuffer not support sRGB.
-Fix this.
-- investigate if textures need to be loaded with srgb format
 - CI profile to test windows, linux, mac builds
 - CD profile to build webasm and then publish somewhere for viewing on the web